gatsbyjs/gatsby/docs/docs/recipes.md

 - Walk through building and deploying an example site in [tutorial part one](/tutorial/part-one/#deploying-a-gatsby-site)
 - Learn about [performance optimization](/docs/performance/)
 - Read about [other deployment related topics](/docs/preparing-for-deployment/)
+- Check out the [deployment docs](/docs/deploying-and-hosting/) for specific hosting platforms and how to deploy to them
 ## Querying data

 ### The StaticQuery Component